AmeyHengle/NYSE-data-extraction/README.md

-# Task 2: Scrape data from the NYSE website
+# Task: To build a generic web-scraper to extract data from the NYSE website.

 ## Problem Statement: